igolovic/poc-newsy/README.md

 # poc-newsy
-This is a backend part of POC news application consisting of web API written in .NET Core, data is retrieved using Entity Framework from a relational database on Postgre SQL instance.
+This is a Docker-hosted backend part of the POC news application featuring web API written in .NET Core where data is retrieved using Entity Framework from a relational Postgre SQL database.
 Separate Github project available on this Github profile contains application frontend written in Vue.JS which uses Web API from this project.

 **Functionality**
 Retrieval of all articles, articles by user, single article by ID, adding of new article.